Super-diffusion and crossover from diffusive to anomalous transport in a one-dimensional system: Abstract

 \section{Abstract}

-We study transport in a one-dimensional lattice system with two conserved quantities -- `volume' and energy.
-Considering a slowly evolving local equilibrium that is slightly deviated from an underlying global equilibrium, we estimate the correction to the local equilibrium distribution.
-This correction arises mainly through the space-time correlations of the local currents.
-In the continuum limit, we show that the local equilibrium distribution along with the correction yields drift-diffusion equation for the `volume' and super-diffusion equation for the energy in the linear response regime as macroscopic hydrodynamics.
+{\bf We study transport in a one-dimensional lattice system with two conserved quantities -- `volume' and energy.
+Considering a slowly evolving local equilibrium state that is slightly deviated from an underlying global equilibrium, we estimate the correction to the local equilibrium distribution.
+This correction arises mainly through the space-time correlations of some local currents.
+In the continuum limit, we show that the local equilibrium distribution along with the correction yields drift-diffusion equation for the `volume' and super-diffusion equation for the energy in the linear response regime as macroscopic hydrodynamics as one would obtain from non-linear fluctuating hydrodynamic theory.
 We find explicit expression of the super-diffusion equation.
 Further, we find diffusive correction to the super-diffusive evolution.
 Such a correction allows us to study a crossover from diffusive to anomalous transport.
-We demonstrate this crossover numerically through the system size scaling of the stationary current in non-equilibrium steady state prepared by two reservoirs of different temperatures.
+We demonstrate this crossover numerically through the spreading of an initially localized heat pulse in equilibrium as well as through the system size scaling of the stationary current in non-equilibrium steady state. }